 Catch22 also recognises that in some circumstances other bodies may provide alternative routes for complaints and these will be dealt with as required depending on the nature and route of the complaint.
-In prisons, the process is detailed at Appendix A. Schools should refer to the School Complaints Procedure detailed in the Educational Complaints and Compliments Policy.
-The Employability related complaints process is attached at Appendix B and for supplier CEST procedure found in Appendix C.
+In prisons, the process is detailed at Appendix A. Schools should refer to the School Complaints Procedure detailed in the Educational Complaints and Compliments Policy and for supplier CEST procedure it can be found in Appendix B.